- My student was documented by a Resident Advisor (RA) or Public Safety. What happens next?

 Student’s records are protected under the Family Educational Rights and Protection Act (FERPA).
 Our office will not typically inform you of your student’s disciplinary history unless they have signed a release of information form authorizing our office to share information with you.
 Our office strongly encourages students to have an open and honest conversation with parents regarding conduct violations.
 There are certain exceptions, pertaining to health and safety, when we feel it is important to share disciplinary information with parents.
 For more information about FERPA please see the University’s statement on FERPA.

 Conduct records are protected under the Family Educational Right to Privacy Act (FERPA).
 School officials will be given only information that they need to know.
 For example, some groups and organizations at the university will not allow students with certain conduct issues to participate.
 As a result, school officials associated with those groups will check the conduct record of participants.
-If anyone outside of the University (i.e. graduate school) requests information about your student’s conduct status, we will ask your student to sign a release of information form authorizing the University to share information with that 3rd party.
+If anyone outside of the University (e.g. graduate school) requests information about your student’s conduct status, we will ask your student to sign a release of information form authorizing the University to share information with that 3rd party.

 For more information on privacy, View the University's statement on FERPA »»

 Generally, notations regarding conduct violations are not made on students’ transcripts.
 There are however, certain circumstances under which a notation will be place on a transcript.
 These include, but are not limited to, cases where a student has been suspended or expelled from the University or if a student leaves the University while the conduct process is pending.
-The University only considers incidents that result in a response of probation or above to be "disciplinary incidents" and therefore will not disclose incidents resulting in solely educational responses, formal letters or warning or informal letters of warning to those requesting information regarding inappropriate conduct.
+The University only considers incidents that result in a response of probation or above to be "disciplinary incidents" and therefore will not disclose incidents resulting in solely educational responses, formal letters of warning, or informal letters of warning to those requesting information regarding inappropriate conduct.
 Incidents that result in a response below disciplinary probation (including an educational program or project, formal letter or warning or informal letter of warning) are not considered formal disciplinary action by the university.

 5) Will graduate schools (law schools, medical schools, etc.) or employers find out about my students conduct record?